krystal/schmersion/README.md

 [![CI](https://github.com/krystal/schmersion/workflows/CI/badge.svg)](https://github.com/krystal/schmersion/actions)

-Schmersion is a little library to help generate CHANGELOG documents automatically from commits that are formatted following the Conventional Commits style.
-There are a few conventions that you should be aware of that your repository should be following before using this:
+Schmersion is a little library to help generate CHANGELOG documents automatically from commits with messages that are formatted following the [Conventional Commits](https://www.conventionalcommits) style (generally that means they contain a type followed by a message).

-- Commit messages should be formatted following the Conventional Commit style.
-- Versions should be tagged

 Schmersion will take on a couple of roles for you:

-- It will automatically generate/update a CHANGELOG document (formatted as markdown, yaml, JSON, whatever you want) in your repository and commit this to your repository.
+- It will automatically generate/update a CHANGELOG document (formatted as markdown, yaml, whatever you want) in your repository and commit this to your repository.

-- It will suggest a new version number for your application based on the commit messages.
+- It will suggest the next version number following SemVer principles.

 - It will create your version tag.

 ## Installation

-Just install the gem:

 ```
 gem install schmersion